 Get help: use friends, family, your driving instructor or your colleagues from work to ask questions and share driving experiences.

 This part of the test checks you can recognise and respond to hazards that could happen while you’re driving.
 Being out on the road with your instructor will help you prepare for this part.

 In the test you’ll see 14 film clips, one of which will have two hazards, and each shown from a driver’s point of view.
 You’ll need to spot the developing hazard in each film: this is something that might need you, as the driver, to take some action such as changing speed or direction.
 For example, a car pulling in to the side of the road ahead of you is a developing hazard because you’ll need to slow down and manoeuvre around it.
 There will be more than one hazard so don't be afraid to click for them all.

-You can test your hazard perception skills with Theory Test Pro.
+You can test your hazard perception skills with Driver Active.